OpenType/TestFont/doc/LocalizedForms.md

 while these characters have the same root and the same meaning, their typographic rendering style is recognizably different across languages.
-To render text in acceptable quality, a graphics library needs to know the text langauge.
+To render text in acceptable quality, a graphics library needs to know the text language.
 If the font supports this, typographic adjustments will tweak the appearance of the text.

 Localized forms also exist in languages outside of Asia.